kartik-venugopal/aural-player/README.md

 7/20/2017: Code in master branch ported to Swift v3.
 Swift 2 code is now in the "swift2" branch.
 Swift 2 development, from this point on, will be limited to none.
 Latest changes will go into master branch (with Swift 3 code).

+## Third party code attribution

+Aural Player makes use of (a modified version of) a reusable UI control called [RangeSlider](https://github.com/matthewreagan/RangeSlider).

 ## Screenshots

 ![App screenshot](/Documentation/UserGuide.rtfd/Aural.png?raw=true "App screenshot")